hedzd/AI-search-algorithms/README.md

 # Intro-to-AI-projects
-# IDS algorithm
+IDS algorithm
 This Project is about an AI project using IDS algorithm.
-This algorithm is searching for the optimal way to bring butters to customers.
-This algorithm provides the best of both BFS and DFS and perform DFS with depth cutoff.
+This algorithm is searching for the optimal way to bring butters to customers and provides the best of both BFS and DFS by perform DFS with depth cutoff.